Majdi-Aref/restaurant/README.md

 - The restaurant menu exist on the menu page.
 - It contains twelve items, each has an image, name, description, and price.
 - All meals images are fully responsive on all screen sizes.
-- Below are various screenshots of the restaurant menu; they are from top to bottom as follows: four screenshots on a laptop, three on a Blackberry, and eight on an iPhone.
+- Below are various screenshots of the restaurant menu; they are from top to bottom as follows: four screenshots on a laptop, three on a BlackBerry, and eight on an iPhone.

 ![Menu on a laptop 1](readme-images/menu-laptop-1.png)